sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 ❯ kind create cluster --image kindest/node:v1.25.11 --config kind_config.yml --name kind-multinode
 ```

-This time I've added a few additional flags on the commandline. `--image`
+This time I have added a few additional flags on the commandline. `--image`
 allows us to use a different version of kubernetes and `--name` allows us to
 make more than one cluster.
-So if you didn't destroy the first cluster you'll
+So if you did not destroy the first cluster you
-see we have two of them now:
+will see we have two of them now:

 ```bash
 ❯ kind get clusters